 This short poem reflects the fact that both my son Andrew and I write poetry and sometimes collaborate on our poems.
 I have often wondered whether this ability is inherited.
 During the long search to identify my American soldier father (see the Life Stories section), I would put what I then thought was my father’s name – John Bell – into search engines with the wild idea that there might be an American poet with the same name – and who just might be my father.
 In other words, that poetry was in our genes.

 After finally identifying him, I was then given the wonderful and moving news by my American sister, Judy Clough, that my father loved poetry himself, and sometimes wrote poetry.
-His own uncle – my great uncle – Dale Edwards was his high school poet laureate.
-So I now know that the ability is inherited.
+His older brother – my uncle – Dale Edwards was his high school poet laureate.
+He met his future wife in a creative writing class at college.
+So I now know that my writing ability is inherited.

 My son is prolific as opposed to my slow stalactite drip of words, with the occasional flash flood of inspiration.
 This is my favourite among Andrew’s many poems: